Fred Ohebshalom

-Biography
+As of 2014, he owned over 100 apartment buildings in Manhattan.

+Early life

 Ohebshalom was born to an Iranian Jewish family in Tehran, Iran.
 In 1964, he emigrated to the United States where he graduated with a B.A. in Business Administration from Pace University.

+Career

 In 1975, he purchased his first building in Rego Park, Queens.
 He built the company by focusing on purchasing modest-size rental buildings in Manhattan.
-As of 2014, he owns over 100 apartment buildings in Manhattan.

 In 2011, he made a foray into large scale development with the purchase of 111 Washington Street in the Financial District for $50 million after the owner defaulted; three years later, thanks to a boom in financial district real estate, it was listed for sale at $260 million.
-He now plans to build a 54-story tower on the site.
+He then planed to build a 54-story tower on the site.

 Although he has been criticized for raising the rent after rent stabilized tenants move out, New York State law allows a 17-20% increase to rent if a rent stabilized tenant vacates.

 In 2011, 357 West 45th Street, a property owned by Ladera Partners, LLC, a company owned by the Ohebshalom family, was foreclosed upon; in 2012, Ladera sought the subsequent sale of the property to be vacated and the property returned to their ownership.
 The request was denied due to the fact that "Ladera defaulted on its mortgage in early 2010...Ladera failed to pay taxes and failed to maintain the building, allowing serious conditions of disrepair to develop in occupied residential buildings."